Uniform density in matroids, matrices and graphs: Graphic matroids

 The \emph{rank} of a graph is $\rank(G)=\rank(M(G))$, and the rank of a subset of edges is defined as the rank of the corresponding subset in $M(G)$.
 Graph theoretically, the rank of a graph is related to the number of components and the number of cycles in the graph.
 The \emph{number of components} $c(A)$ of a subset $A\subseteq E$ is defined as

-and we write $c(G)$ for the number of components of a graph\footnote{The number of components $c(G)$ of a graph does not correspond to the number of connected components of the matroid $M(G)$.
-Instead, the number of connected components of $M(G)$ equals the number of \textit{biconnected} components of $G$ (see \cite[Prop.
+and we write $c(G)$ for the number of components of a graph\footnote{The number of components $c(G)$ of a graph does not correspond to the number of components of the matroid $M(G)$.
+Instead, the number of components of $M(G)$ equals the number of \textit{biconnected} components of $G$ (see \cite[Prop.
 4.1.7]{oxley_2011_matroid}); a biconnected component is a maximal subgraph without cut vertices.}.
-This terminology reflects that $c(A)$ is the number of equivalence classes in the graph $(V,A)$ with respect to the equivalence relation $e\equiv f $ if and only if there exists a path with ends $e$ and $f$.
+This terminology reflects that $c(A)$ is the number of connected components in $G[A]$; see \cite[1.3.8]{oxley_2011_matroid}.
+We note that $c(A)$ requires the information of the graph and not just the matroid; indeed, in general the number of vertices of a graph cannot be uniquely recovered from the matroid $M(G)$.
 A \emph{connected graph} is a graph $G$ with $c(G)=1$.
-The \emph{number of cycles} in a subset $A\subseteq E$ is defined as
+The \emph{number of independent cycles} in a subset $A\subseteq E$ is defined as

-and equals the number of linearly independent cycles in the set $A$; we write $\beta=\beta(G)$ for the number of cycles in a graph.
+and equals the number of linearly independent cycles in the set $A$, i.e., the dimension of the cycle space of $G[A]$; we write $\beta=\beta(G)$ for the number of independent cycles in a graph.
 The density $\rho(G):=\rho(M(G))$ of a graph can thus be expressed as

 A \emph{uniformly dense graph} is a graph $G$ whose cycle matroid $M(G)$ is uniformly dense.
 Since the cycle matroid of a graph is the direct sum of the cycle matroids of the connected components of the graph, it follows from Theorem \ref{th: uniform density and direct sum} that a graph is uniformly dense if and only if each connected component is uniformly dense with equal density.
 In the rest of this section, we study properties of uniformly dense graphs.